 FEES.
-We propose the following schedule of fees to pertain to the submission of a capital improvement program/bond issue to the voters of the School District during the 2019-2020 fiscal year.
+We propose the following schedule of fees to pertain to the submission of a capital improvement program/bond issue to the voters of the School District during the 2020-2021 fiscal year, and the issuance of tax anticipation notes for 2020-2021.